26-27 May 2025

 The reuse economy cannot scale up without engaging consumers.

+The panel discussion will cover how digitally connected, innovative packaging solutions can enable effective reusable systems at scale.
 Our experts will discuss the challenges and opportunities of implementing these systems, with a focus on consumer engagement and logistics.
 They will also share insights on the importance of data and how packaging visibility, traceability, and connectivity can help improve cost-effectiveness, increase return rates, provide a seamless consumer experience, and ensure the overall success of reusable systems.

 Business model and key success factors for the reuse of logistics packaging